dotnet/docs/docs/visual-basic/reference/index.md

  Provides links to information on working with the [!INCLUDE[dnprdnshort](~/includes/dnprdnshort-md.md)] class library.

  [Visual Basic Language Specification](../../visual-basic/reference/language-specification/index.md)
- Provides links to the complete [!INCLUDE[vbprvb](~/includes/vbprvb-md.md)] language specification, which contains detailed information on all aspects of the language.
+ Provides links to the complete Visual Basic language specification, which contains detailed information on all aspects of the language.

 ## Reference
  <xref:Microsoft.VisualBasic.PowerPacks?displayProperty=nameWithType>